 Now Seattle’s top venture capital firm wants to tap into that talent and cast a wider net for potential investments with a new accelerator.

-Madrona Venture Group is launching a startup accelerator this summer operated by Madrona Venture Labs, the firm’s internal “startup studio,” which takes ideas and turns them into companies by way of recruiting, product development, financial investment, and more.
+Madrona Venture Labs, the internal “startup studio” at Madrona Venture Group, is launching a startup accelerator this summer.
+Launched in 2014, Labs takes ideas and turns them into companies by way of recruiting, product development, financial investment, and more.